 The Prairie Precision Sustainability Network (PPSN)

-The Prairie Precision Sustainability Network (PPSN) is a newly formed collaboration between research teams at the University of Saskatchewan and the University of Calgary.
-By combining grower harvest data and satellite imagery we are building a model that will predict future yields on low production areas, by individual fields.
+The Prairie Precision Sustainability Network (PPSN) began as a collaboration between research teams at the University of Saskatchewan and the University of Calgary.
+By combining grower harvest data and satellite imagery we are building a model to predict future yields on low production areas, by individual fields.

 We are analyzing unproductive field zones over multiple years, accounting for variations in crop, weather, and markets.
 Our research will provide insights across thousands of fields and multiple years, leading to better-informed decisions and preparedness for future challenges.

-The data collected will be combined with satellite imagery to detect yield patterns and locate low production areas within your own fields for multiple years.
+The data collected is being combined with satellite imagery to detect yield patterns and locate low production areas within your own fields for multiple years.

 -